rjalarvo/Dllama/README.md

 # Dllama

 ### Overview
-A simple and easy to use library for doing LLM inference directly from <a href="https://www.embarcadero.com/products/delphi" target="_blank">Delphi</a>.
+A simple and easy to use library for doing local LLM inference directly from <a href="https://www.embarcadero.com/products/delphi" target="_blank">Delphi</a>.
 It can load <a href="https://huggingface.co/docs/hub/gguf" target="_blank">GGUF</a> formatted LLMs into CPU or GPU memory.
-Uses CUDA back end for acceleration.
+Uses <a href="https://www.vulkan.org/" target="_blank">Vulkan</a> back end for acceleration.
+I'm getting ~25 tokens/sec on my INVIDA RTX 3060 using Vulkan.

 ### Installation
 - Download <a href="https://github.com/tinyBigGAMES/Dllama/archive/refs/heads/main.zip" target="_blank">Dllama</a> and extract to a desired location.
 - Download a GGUF model from Hugging Face (only the ones that are supported by <a href="https://github.com/ggerganov/llama.cpp" target="_blank">llama.cpp</a>).
-See <a href="docs/models.txt" target="_blank">models.txt</a>.
+See <a href="docs/MODELS.txt" target="_blank">MODELS.txt</a>.
-- If you have a CUDA supported GPU, it will be accelerated for faster inference, otherwise if will use the CPU.
+- If you have a Vulkan supported GPU, it will be accelerated for faster inference, otherwise if will use the CPU.
 You will not be able to use a model larger than your available resources, so take note of the amount of memory that it requires.
 - See the examples in `installdir\examples` folder on how to use **Dllama** in Delphi.
-Be sure to update the `CModelPath` constant used by the examples to valid values on your system.
+- You MUST include `Dllama.Deps.dll` and `Dllama.dll` with your projects.
+- You should be able to use Dllama API from any programming language with appropriate language bindings that supports Win64 and Unicode.
+Out of the box Delphi/FreePascal is supported.
+- The latest DLLs are always include in the distro, but if you need to rebuild them you will need RAD Studio 12.1 (C++Builder & Delphi).
-- This project was built using Delphi 12.1 (latest), Windows 11 (latest), Intel Core i5-12400F 2500 Mhz 6 Cores, 12 logical, 36GB RAM, NVIDIA RTX 3060 GPU 12GB RAM.
+- This project was built using RAD Studio 12.1 (latest), Windows 11 (latest), Intel Core i5-12400F 2500 Mhz 6 Cores, 12 logical, 36GB RAM, NVIDIA RTX 3060 GPU 12GB RAM.
-- You MUST include **Dllama.dll** with your projects.
-It's just a dependency DLL, containing compiled 3rd party open-source C libraries used to make this project.
-See <a href="THIRDPARTY.md" target="_blank">THIRDPARTY.md</a> for details.

 - Please test it and feel free to submit pull requests.
-I want to make it into something very cool for us Delphi developers.
 - If this project is useful to you, consider starring the repo, sponsoring it, spreading the word, etc. Any help is greatly welcomed and appreciated.

 ### Examples